Spanish painted frog

 The Spanish painted frog (Discoglossus jeanneae), in Spanish sapillo pintojo meridional, is a species of frog in the family Alytidae (formerly Discoglossidae).
 It is endemic to Spain.

 Description

 The Spanish painted frog is a medium-sized amphibian.
 The top of the frog is predominantly colored with dark browns in the form of spots or stripes, and its underbelly is usually white or yellow.
-The males have webbing between their hind toes, but the webbing is not be found in females or adolescent males.
+The males have webbing between their hind toes, but the webbing is not found in females or adolescent males.
 During the mating season, the males develop black calluses on the toe webbing, throat, belly, and parts of the forefeet.

 This species is very closely related to the Iberian painted frog, but they differ significantly.
 The Spanish painted frog has a shorter snout and smaller forefeet than its Iberian counterpart.

 Distribution and habitat

 The Spanish painted frog is endemic to the southern, eastern, and north-eastern regions of Spain, but is more densely populated in the southern regions.
 It mostly lives in open areas, pine groves and shrublands from sea level to roughly 2,000 m above sea level.